matthewgraca/fire-spread/src/gofer/README.md

 # Ingest
 ## GOES AWS
 Ingestion pipeline uses [**goes2go**](https://goes2go.readthedocs.io/en/latest/) by Brian Blaylock.
 Not the fastest thing in the world, but it's proven to be robust and gets the job done as a downloader for GOES data.
-The core method here is `nearesttime()`, which grabs the file in the NOAA AWS bucket nearest to the time provided.
-We provide the top of the hour, and most (if not all) files nearest to the top of the hour seem to be about 4-5 minutes after.
-Since our resolution is hourly and fire spread isn't so aggressive that it spreads kilometers in five minutes, we aren't too concerned with +-5 minutes on the top of the hour.

 The product we pull from the GOES AWS bucket is the [**Fire Detection and Characterization product**](https://www.goes-r.gov/education/docs/fs_fire.pdf).
 This data comes in four flavors:
 - Mask